-KEIR RADNEDGE COMMENTARY —– This past weekend, 64 years ago, Italian football was in mourning after the Superga air disaster: the entire first-team squad of champions Torino, about to be crowned for the fifth successive time, had been wiped out when their plane hit the basilica wall above the city on May 4, 1949.
+KEIR RADNEDGE COMMENTARY —– This day, 66 years ago, Italian football was in mourning after the Superga air disaster: the entire first-team squad of Torino, about to be crowned champions for the fifth successive time, had been wiped out when their plane hit the basilica wall above the city on May 4, 1949.

 Torino had been returning from playing a testimonial match for Benfica captain Francisco Ferreira in Lisbon.
 Some 18 players were killed including the nucleus of the Italy team who would have been bound for Brazil the following year to defend the World Cup.